paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 [`$COMPOSER_VENDOR_DIR`](https://getcomposer.org/doc/03-cli.md#composer-vendor-dir)
 environment variable native to `composer`.

-The environment variable `COMPOSER_GITHUB_OAUTH_TOKEN` will not be receiving a buildpack specific environment variable configuration option, since it is performing the same use case as the [`$COMPOSER_AUTH`](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable that is natively supported by `composer`.
-Therefore the environment variable is being removed in favor of the native solution.
+The environment variable `COMPOSER_GITHUB_OAUTH_TOKEN` will not receive a buildpack specific environment variable configuration option, since it performs the same use case as the [`$COMPOSER_AUTH`](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable that is natively supported by `composer`.
+Therefore, the environment variable will be removed in favor of the native solution.

 ---